Darejkal/WebProject/Readme.md

 |Backend|Dai An|||Dai An|
 |Frontend|Dai An (chatonly)|||Dai An|

-Empty means not done yet (in this branch)
+Empty means that it is not up and running yet (in this branch)